Car Collector International

 Maranello's late-1970s / early-1980s Pininfarina 2+2 flagship — 4.8-litre Colombo V12, Ferrari's first factory automatic, and the enthusiast-market entry point into a V12 Ferrari.

-Ferrari 400, front three-quarter view — Pininfarina-designed 1976–1985 front-engined V12 2+2 grand tourer in dark metallic blue, five-spoke alloy wheels and twin round headlamps set against a walled garden backdrop.
+Ferrari 400, front three-quarter view — Pininfarina-designed 1976–1985 front-engined V12 2+2 grand tourer in dark metallic blue, five-spoke alloy wheels and retractable headlamps shown closed, set against a walled garden backdrop.

 Overview